guildai/guild.ai/pages/reference/guildfile.md

 `config`
 : A named mapping of attributes that can be referenced by other top-level objects as configuration.
-See [Reuse Config](#config) below.
+See [Config](#config) below.

 `package`
 : Packages define how Guild generates Python wheel distributions.
 See [Packages](#packages) below.

-<a id="operation-only-format">*Operation-only* format</a> is a
-simplified format that contains a map of operations in the format:
+*Operation-only* format is a simplified format that contains a map of operations in the format:

 ``` yaml
 operation_name_1: